 Sexual Assault Response

-In tandem with improving the experience for survivors, our work is equally focused on sexual assault prevention.
+Our work is equally focused on sexual assault prevention.
 We are continuing our work to secure ongoing funding to address emerging and ongoing issues in sexual assault response and prevention in our region.

-This is a pivotal time to be working in the field of sexual assault response and prevention.
-The public is more prepared than ever before to demand progressive social change and justice for survivors for sexual assault.
 In collaboration with our many partners, advocates and funders, we feel optimistic we will dramatically improve the supports for survivors, and decrease the likelihood of sexual assaults from happening through our youth prevention initiatives.

 YOUR HEALING, YOUR CHOICES

 Sexual assault is a crime of violence, where unwanted sexual contact is imposed through force or coercion.
 Often premeditated, sexual violence is inflicted with intent to overpower and violate another person’s bodily integrity, and to injure their sense of dignity and self.
 It may include non-consensual kissing, groping, or more involved sexual acts.
-Most often, the perpetrator is known.
+Most often, the perpetrator is known

 IF YOU OR SOMEONE YOU KNOW HAS BEEN SEXUALLY ASSAULTED, THERE IS HELP.

-IT IS NOT YOUR FAULT.
+It’s not your fault.
 Whether a stranger or someone you know, they never have the right to assault you.
 It has nothing to do with what you wore, where you were, who you were with, or whether you were under the influence of drugs or alcohol at the time.
 Only the perpetrator is to blame.

-GET TO A SAFE PLACE and call a friend, family member, the police or go to your local emergency department or hospital.
+Get to a safe place and call a friend, family member, the police or go to your local emergency department or hospital.
 If you need an ambulance to get you there, call 911.

-GETTING MEDICAL ATTENTION is one of the most important actions you can take.
+Getting medical attention is one of the most important actions you can take.
 Your medical care can include:

 ◦ any necessary treatment of internal & external injuries